-Signature Issue: Early Childhood Education
+Signature Issue: Early childhood education

-While looking for unique ways to increase our impact, the need for action around early childhood education and school readiness became clear.
 Children in West Georgia are reaching kindergarten with vastly different experiences—some are reading by the time they enter Pre-K and others come without exposure to basic ideas such as colors, shapes and letters.

 With so much of a child’s brain development happening before the age of five, it’s critical to reach children and parents as soon as possible and in as many ways as possible.
 United Way of West Georgia and Magnolia Society play an important role in leading much-needed community change around early childhood education.

 A child’s brain develops 80% of its capacity by the time he or she reaches the age of three.

 By five, the brain has developed to 90% of its capacity.
 Many parents assume education starts in kindergarten, when in actuality, it needs to start at birth.

 If a child enters kindergarten behind, their chances of reading on grade level by third grade are much slimmer.
 If that child isn’t reading on grade level by third grade, they are four times less likely to graduate from high school.

 We are committed to expanding our reach every year, making early childhood education a priority for all throughout West Georgia.

 Signature Fundraising Event